 In order to save merchants the most money possible, the rate covers all processing fees with the exception of terminal fees: transaction fee, batch fee, PCI compliance fee, statement fee, interchange fees, and so on.

 Will this program eliminate my monthly fees all together?

 While we’d like to be able to do so for you, it’s impossible to eliminate fees completely due to variances in the Interchange Billing Structure.
 However, merchants who participate in this program, typically see their fees go from thousands to less than $100 per month.

 We launched Net Zero Processing Fees in April 2018 but the concept of the program has been around for decades, being used in Europe and at gas stations, departments of motor vehicles, post offices, schools, and courts across the United States.

 Why do I have to display a sign in my store disclosing the program?

 Visa and MasterCard requires a disclosure be clearly visible in the business, a set of rules they established in 2013 to protect cardholders and the integrity of merchants.
 Not properly disclosing participation in the program violates Visa and MasterCard’s guidelines.
 As a result, you could be subject to penalties up to and including having your merchant account privileges revoked.

+Yes, if your equipment is compatible with the program.
+If it’s not, we will typically recommend a new payment terminal machine that is compatible.
 In order for this service to work, the terminal we provide features unique software that allows the cash adjustment to take place.
 Every customer receipt will show a line item for the non-cash adjustment.